Angelajm6/pre-work-study-guide/README.md

 ## Description

-Thie Prework Study Guide was created for boot camp students who were going trough the Prework.
+This Prework Study Guide was created for boot camp students who were going trough the Prework.
 It contains notes on HTML, CSS, Git and JavaScriipt.

 ## Installation